open-telemetry/opentelemetry-specification/specification/common/common.md

   words by underscores (i.e. use snake_case).
 For example `http.status_code`
   denotes the status code in the http namespace.

-- Attribute names SHOULD NOT coincide with namespaces.
+- Names SHOULD NOT coincide with namespaces.
 For example if `service.instance.id` is an attribute name then it is no longer valid to have an attribute named `service.instance` because `service.instance` is already a namespace.
-Because of this rule be careful when choosing attribute names: every existing attribute name prohibits existence of an equally named namespace in the future, and vice versa: any existing namespace prohibits existence of an equally named attribute in the future.
+Because of this rule be careful when choosing names: every existing name prohibits existence of an equally named namespace in the future, and vice
+  versa: any existing namespace prohibits existence of an equally named attribute or label key in the future.

-#### Recommendations for OpenTelemetry Authors
+### Recommendations for OpenTelemetry Authors

-- All attribute names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.
+- All names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.

-- When coming up with a new convention make sure to check existing namespaces for [Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions), [Spans](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions), and [Metrics](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/metrics/semantic_conventions) to see if the new attributes fits.
+- When coming up with a new semantic convention make sure to check existing namespaces for [Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions), [Spans](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions), and [Metrics](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/metrics/semantic_conventions) to see if the new name fits.

 - When a new namespace is necessary consider whether it should be a top-level namespace (e.g. `service`) or a nested namespace (e.g. `service.instance`).

-- Semantic conventions MUST limit attribute names to printable Basic Latin characters (more precisely to
+- Semantic conventions MUST limit names to printable Basic Latin characters (more precisely to
   [U+0021 ..
 U+007E](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)#Table_of_characters)
   subset of Unicode code points).
-It is recommended to further limit attribute names to the following Unicode code points: Latin alphabet, Numeric, Underscore, Dot (as namespace delimiter).
+It is recommended to further limit names to the following Unicode code points: Latin alphabet, Numeric, Underscore, Dot (as namespace delimiter).

-#### Recommendations for Application Developers
+### Recommendations for Application Developers

-As an application developer when you need to record an attribute first consult existing semantic conventions for [Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions), [Spans](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions), and [Metrics](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/metrics/semantic_conventions).
+As an application developer when you need to record an attribute or a label first consult existing semantic conventions for [Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions), [Spans](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions), and [Metrics](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/metrics/semantic_conventions).
-If appropriate attribute name does not exists you will need to come up with a new name.
+If an appropriate name does not exists you will need to come up with a new name.
 To do that consider a few options:

-- The attribute is specific to your company and may be possibly used outside the company as well.
-To avoid name clashes with attributes introduced by other companies (in a distributed system that uses applications from multiple vendors) it is recommended to prefix the attribute name by your company's reverse domain name, e.g. `com.acme.shopname`.
+- The name is specific to your company and may be possibly used outside the company as well.
+To avoid clashes with names introduced by other companies (in a distributed system that uses applications from multiple vendors) it is recommended to prefix the new name by your company's reverse domain name, e.g.
+  `com.acme.shopname`.

-- The attribute is specific to your application that will be used internally only.
+- The name is specific to your application that will be used internally only.
 If you already have an internal company process that helps you to ensure no name clashes happen then feel free to follow it.
-Otherwise it is recommended to prefix the attribute name by your application name, provided that the application name is reasonably unique within your organization (e.g.
+Otherwise it is recommended to prefix the attribute name or label key by your application name, provided that the application name is reasonably unique within your organization (e.g.
   `myuniquemapapp.longitude` is likely fine).
 Make sure the application name does not clash with an existing semantic convention namespace.

-- The attribute may be generally applicable to applications in the industry.
-In that case consider submitting a proposal to this specification to add a new attribute to the semantic conventions, if necessary also to add a new namespace for the attribute.
+- The name may be generally applicable to applications in the industry.
+In that case consider submitting a proposal to this specification to add a new name to the semantic conventions, and if necessary also to add a new namespace.

-It is recommended to limit attribute names to printable Basic Latin characters (more precisely to
+It is recommended to limit names to printable Basic Latin characters (more precisely to
 [U+0021 ..
 U+007E](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)#Table_of_characters)
 subset of Unicode code points).